Unique and Unusual Flower Gift Ideas

 Because their blooms are like small faces peering upward from the wilderness the pansy is the flower of free thinking.
 The exquisite iris is a portrait of innocence and elegance.
 Daisy's are given to represent innocence while an apple blossom is symbolic of a promise of something more to come.
 A forget-me-not means to remember someone.

-Birth Flowers Shared for New Baby and Birthday Gifts
+Birth Flowers are Shared for New Baby and Birthday Gifts

-Families who lived in rural areas would often present these blossoms as a gift and over time these seasonal flowers came to be known as the birth flower for the month in which they were generally given.
+Families who lived in rural areas would often present these blossoms as a gift and over time these seasonal flowers came to be known as birth flowers for the month in which they were in season.

 January - Snowdrop / Carnation